gallochris/cbb-docs/hugo_source/content/four-factors/02-efg.md

 This stat measures a team's ability to shoot 2-point and 3-point shots.

-A team's field goal percentage is calculated by the number of shots attempted divided by the number of shots made.
+A team’s field goal percentage is calculated by the number of shots made divided by the number of shots attempted.
 This includes **both** 2-point and 3-point shots.

 `FG% = FGM/FGA * 100`